 • Diphtheria, Tetanus, Pertussis, and Polio vaccine

-• Haemophilus influenzae type b vaccine
+• Haemophilus influenza type b vaccine

 • Hepatitis B vaccine

 • Measles, Mumps, and Rubella vaccine

 • Meningococcal vaccine

 Clinical Immunology deals with the study of diseases and disorders that occurs as a result of a weak immune system which includes aberrant action, failure, and abnormal growth of the cellular elements of the immune system.
 It also deals with diseases related to other systems, where immune responses play a role.
 Vaccine Immunology deals with the study of vaccines and their immunological effects.
 It deals with immunological vaccines, their synthesis, development and therapeutic desirability and compatibility.